AbdelrahmanHafez/better-claude-code/README.md

 rm ~/.claude/hooks/auto-approve-allowed-commands.sh

 # Remove the shell alias from your shell config files
-# Look for lines after "# Added by better-claude-code for shell alias"
+# Look for lines after "# Added by claude-code-plus for shell alias"

 # Edit ~/.claude/settings.json to:
 # - Remove the hook config from .hooks.PreToolUse